White Africans of European ancestry: Libya

 Libya had some 150,000 Italian colonists until World War II, constituting about 18% of the total population in Italian Libya.
 The Italians in Libya resided (and many still do) in most major cities like Tripoli (37% of the city was Italian), Benghazi (31%), and Hun (3%).
 Their numbers decreased after World War II.
-Most of Libya's Italians were expelled from the North African country in 1970, a year after Muammar Gaddafi seized power (a "day of vengeance" on 7 October 1970), but a few hundred Italian colonists returned to Libya in the 2000s (decade).
+Most of Libya's Italians were expelled from the North African country in 1970, a year after Muammar Gaddafi seized power (a "day of vengeance" on 7 October 1970), but a few hundred Italians returned to Libya in the 2000s.

 Somalia

 Somalia had over 50,000 Italian Somali colonists during World War II, constituting more than 5% of the total population in Italian Somaliland.
 The Italians resided in most major cities in the central and southern parts of the territory, with around 22,000 living in the capital Mogadishu.
 Other major areas of colonisation included Jowhar, which was founded by the Italian prince Luigi Amedeo, Duke of the Abruzzi.
 Italian used to be a major language, but its influence significantly diminished following independence.
 It is now most frequently heard among older generations and the educated.
 1,000 Italian Somalis currently live in Somalia.